Posted on: November 17, 2016

 Conversations around sexuality and consent can feel awkward and uncomfortable, but it’s essential to speak up.

-The event is based on the concept behind the short British-made instructional film Consent and Tea.
+Hosted annually by the Wellness Centre, the event is based on the concept behind the short British-made instructional film Consent and Tea.

 Of course, giving consent to drink a cup of tea and giving consent for sex are on different spectrums, but the metaphor is simple and gently humorous—so let’s start there, shall we?